 * Please note that the Salicylic Acid and Urea may irritate the skin of some people and may create some stinging or skin sensitivity.

 How to use Curaderm?

 - Wash the area to be treated with mild soap & water.

-- Allow the area to dry & do not rub or scrub at the treatment areato much and make sure you wash your hands after cleaning the lesion.
+- Allow the area to dry & do not rub or scrub at the treatment area to much and make sure you wash your hands after cleaning the lesion.

 - Remove your Curaderm from the fridge and open the bottle just before you are ready to apply it.
 Apply a thin smear of Curaderm to the lesion only, making sure you do not to apply Curaderm to other areas of the skin.
-If this does happen, please wipe away the excess and wash the area throughly.
+If this does happen, please wipe away the excess and wash the area thoroughly.

 - Areas near the eyes or lips should be treated very carefully.
-Be very careful to get Curaderm in your eyes.
+Be very careful not to get Curaderm in your eyes.

 - After applying Curaderm wash your hands.

 - Cover the treated area with Micropore paper tape or similar.